 Historic Loire Valley

 The Loire Valley has been the site of both aristocratic grandeur and thousands of years of territorial conflict.
-Now a UNESCO-protected World Heritage Site with the 15th century Château de Chenonceau as its most famous landmark, the Loire Valley’s beauty endures through its historic towns, architectural monuments, and lush landscape.
+Now a UNESCO World Heritage Site with the 15th century Château de Chenonceau as its most famous landmark, the Loire Valley’s beauty endures through its historic towns, architectural monuments, and amazing landscapes.

 Odyssey Traveller organises walking tours to the Loire Valley.
 Let’s look back at the history of this chateaux-studded French countryside.